Russel88/DAtest/README.md

 `anova`/`drop1` functions and are thus testing the `predictor` variable in one go.
 If you are interested in testing treatments against a common baseline/control, you can set `out.anova = FALSE`.
-This will output results from the 2. level of the `predictor` compared to the intercept, but be sure that the `predictor` is coded correctly such that the baseline level is the first factor level (e.g. with factor(predictor, levels = c("Control","Treat1","Treat2"))).
-This will ensure that p-values from `testDA` are comparable to the ones for the final analysis.
+This will output results from the 2. level of the `predictor` compared to the intercept.
+This will ensure that p-values from `testDA` are comparable to the ones for the final analysis (See more in [How to run real (unshuffled) data](#how-to-run-real-(unshuffled)-data)).

 ### *If you have a paired/blocked experimental design:*